Hidden Publish Date Finder

 Publishers can choose to hide publication dates on their pages — and many do.

-Another common reason: some sites intentionally show only a “last updated” date (or no date at all) because their content changes frequently and they don’t want readers to dismiss it based on age alone.
+Some sites structure their pages so the date is not obvious to readers (or to search engines).
+Others emphasize “evergreen” value over a specific timestamp.
+And many sites show only a “last updated” date (or no date at all) because they don’t want readers to dismiss content based on age alone.

 Why do publishers hide dates?